Spain hopes tourism can rebound as Germans return to Mallorca

 “When I saw so many people without masks...it scared me a little bit.”

-On the other side of the island at TUI’s Robinson Club hotel, General Manager Tina Granola said the company aimed to guarantee a great holiday, while ensuring guests complied with strict safety regulations.
+On the other side of the island at TUI’s Robinson Club hotel, General Manager Tina Grunold said the company aimed to guarantee a great holiday, while ensuring guests complied with strict safety regulations.

 “We are extremely happy to be allowed to welcome approximately 220 guests today...
 Over Easter we expect a 75% occupancy rate.”